Our Gardens

 The Heritage Garden at the Tyler Botanical Gardens

 The Tyler Rose Garden has many varieties of roses, particularly hybrids with a varied history.
-The Heritage Garden is part of the Rose Garden with a concentration of old roses which have survived through the years, growing on their own roots without being hybridized and without many of the problems associated with modern roses.
+The Heritage Garden is part of the Tyler Rose Garden with a concentration of old roses which have survived through the years, growing on their own roots without being hybridized and without many of the problems associated with modern roses.

 The Smith County Master Gardeners have maintained this garden, located in the southwest corner of the Rose Garden, for many years.
 Planted in this area, to compliment the heritage roses, are a number of perennial plants, giving a display of color throughout the growing season.